 Yreka Brain Injury Lawyer

-A brain injury has the potential to lead to severe complications that might impact someone for the rest of his or her life.
-For many people, they feel that their identity is inexorably tied to their brain.
-The brain is responsible for the body's motor and sensory functions and consciousness, personality, character, judgment, memories, and aspirations.
+A brain injury has the potential to lead to severe complications that might impact someone for the rest of their life.
+The brain is responsible for the body's motor and sensory functions, consciousness, personality, character, judgment, memories, and aspirations.
 For this reason, a traumatic brain injury has the potential to adversely affect someone's quality of life.

-The video below explains how doctors are monitoring and treating patients with traumatic brain injuries.Yreka Brain Injury Lawyer
+The video below explains how doctors monitor and treat patients with traumatic brain injuries.Call Our Yreka Brain Injury Lawyers